Stevinson/tech-book/book/commands/vim-commands.md

   Creates a new file with the given name in the current folder.

 * `gg`
-  This will move the cursor to the beginning of the file.
+  This will move the cursor to the beginning/top of the file.
 Note that it will not appear on the screen, which took me a little by surprise.

 * `dG`
   This will delete the whole file.